We did the research and testing of popular brake kits and parts so you don't have to... The results are in!!

 Then there are straight slotted rotors, these are a better choice because the slots wipe the whole pad surface consistently, hence more consistent pad and rotor wear and less brake dust.
 Then there's swept radius slotted or (curved slots).
 Since the curved slot passes the pad at more of an angle, there is less wear and dust both for the pad and rotor.
 Why there are so many rotors offered with various dimples, marks and shapes is probably because manufacturer's want unique / different parts to sell so that they can promote theirs as better, however; most of these perform similar to drilled holes

 The swept radius slotted rotors are also very smooth and quiet.
 The picture below shows the rotors on my car after 60000 miles of abuse and nearly four sets of pads.
 Even though the slots are nearly worn away they are still smooth and stop as good as ever.
-It is the longest any set of brake rotors ever lasted for me, another reason we like these.
+Another reason we like these: These are the longest any set of brake rotors have ever lasted for me.

 Even with a slightly higher cost, since they last longer it ends up being a better value...

 For the flex lines, Goodridge are the lines nearly everyone uses in racing.
 Their reputation for consistently delivering products of the highest quality is second to none.
 Goodridge lines have a dupont teflon core wrapped in stainless steel flex braid and they are DOT approved.
 Since they expand less you get a firmer pedal feel and quicker response.
 These are the same lines we use on all our race cars.
 They are a direct replacement for the stock rubber lines, allow two hours installation time with a good flush and bleed.